 We reviewed his paperwork: the duckling was brought in for a possible leg injury.
 The hospital had observed him for a couple of days but couldn’t find anything wrong.
 And here was the kicker: the uninjured duckling couldn’t go back to his family because Florida law prohibited it.
 If the hospital couldn’t find a human caretaker, he would be euthanized.
 There weren’t any local animal rescues taking Muscovies at that time.
 Tonight, this little one was being released to me in exchange for a quick signature and a thank you.

-Forty minutes later, we arrived at the house and it was time for the big reveal.
-Hey Bob, you’ll never guess… look what I brought!
-Diogi had already met me at the front door as part of her canine greeting protocol and wanted to see exactly what was in that box.
+Forty minutes later, we arrived home and it was time for the big reveal: “Hey Bob, you’ll never guess… look what I brought!”
+Diogi met me at the front door, as dictated by canine greeting protocol, and wanted to see exactly what was in that box.
 Bob came over and I popped the lid.
 Peeping.
 Cuteness.
-Excited dog jumping up trying to see; thinking I brought her a squeaky toy.
-Not so excited husband.
-“Lucy, you got some splainin’ to do ?.”
+Excited dog jumping up to see.
+Not-so-excited husband.
+Another duck?

-The why part of the explanation was followed by the where were we going to put him.
-We had a baby play pen in the living room to use for Q since we were getting Diogi used to being alone with Q while we were in other parts of the house.
-Q was over on the couch in his bed box right now watching us.
-I put a clean doggy pee pad at the bottom of the empty pen and placed the little guy inside.
-He started running around and testing his escape plan with the mesh walls.
-He actually climbed up the inside wall and jumped over the top onto the living room carpet.
-I blocked our excited dog and scooped up the duckling.
-This tot was crazy nimble like Spiderman and couldn’t be contained in that pen.
+The why part of the explanation was followed by the where and the what the heck were we going to do with him.
+We had a baby play pen in the living room for Q while we were getting Diogi used to being alone with him.
+Q was on the couch in his bed box watching us.
+I put a clean doggy pee pad at the bottom of the empty pen and placed the little duckling inside.
+Immediately he started running around, testing his escape plan.
+We watched, stunned , as he climbed up the pen wall and jumped onto the living room carpet.
+I blocked our excited dog and scooped up the baby duck .
+This tot was crazy nimble, like Spiderman.
+He would most definitely not be contained in that pen.